 A map of the existing Mosman cycling network (as of June 2020) can be found below.
 For regional trips, Transport for NSW provides a cycleway finder, however, this is currently in the process of being updated.
 In the meantime, we recommend planning your trip in advance with the aid of a navigational app with aerial imagery.
 A number of cycling groups and forums are also available that may assist you in planning your trip, such as the Mosman Active Transport Group.

 When traveling across the Spit Bridge, it is recommended to cycle on the western side footpath, allowing pedestrians clear and safe access on the eastern footpath of the Spit Bridge.
-The western side footpath of the bridge joins up with the newest part of the cycle route along the foreshore of Spit West Reserve.

 Active Transport Working Group

 The Active Transport Working Group was formed in late 2010 to facilitate the implementation of the Mosman Strategic Plan (MOSPLAN) Objective 11:05.